tensorflow/tensorflow/tensorflow/g3doc/resources/dims_types.md

     t = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]

-A rank two tensor is what we typically think of as a matrix, a rank on tensor is a vector.
+A rank two tensor is what we typically think of as a matrix, a rank one tensor is a vector.
 For a rank two tensor you can acccess any element with the syntax `t[i, j]`.
 For a rank three tensor you would need to address an element with 't[i, j, k]'.